The Best in Botanical Interior Design Ideas for your Home

 It’s not hard to see the colour palette here; green is your main player.
 A rich and moody green, of course.
 There’s no place for pastels or zesty hues here; you gotta look toward muddier tones.
 Think forest, sage and army green.
 It’s balanced out by a good helping of white, and you can control how much you want to work with.

 You’ll notice that black is used as well, and it brings a sense of modernity and crispness to the space.
-You’ve probably seen botanical interior design go in a bohemian direction before, but this is definitely something different.
 By bringing black into the fold, the look becomes less casual and effortless and a little more refined.

 And lastly, if you love grey, you can work this colour into the botanical look with ease.
 Just keep it on the lighter side and you’re set!

 Materials to use in the Botanical Interiors Look

 I’ve spent a fair bit of time banging on about the colour palette for the botanical interior design look.
 But the textures you use here can make or break this trend.